aochider/candid/DESIGN.md

             - “Passive Adopter” (the statement exists in the user’s positions, but is not active)
         - Actions:
             - “Permanent Ban”: the user is not able to participate again, except to appeal their ban
-            - “Temporary Ban”: the user is banned for a specified length of time
+            - “Temporary Ban”: the user is banned for a specified length of time [reliable bans can become involved, but i assume the initial idea is to just use email as the ban identifier?]
             - “Warning”: a warning is issued informing the user they should not behave in this way again
             - “Removed”: The offensive content is removed without a warning
         - In all cases the action may be accompanied by a justification from the moderator